preraulab/multitaper_toolbox/README.md

 ## Numerical Differences Between Implementations
 * In data point comparisons Matlab and Python implementation results tend to agree on average with precision on the order of at most 10^-13 with SD of at most 10^-10.
-* In data point comparisons R and Python tend to agree on average with precision on the order of at most 10^-11 with SD of at most 10^-9.
+* In data point comparisons R and Python implementation results tend to agree on average with precision on the order of at most 10^-11 with SD of at most 10^-9.

 <br/>